peidevs/peidevs.github.io/content/about.md

 {{% elder
 name="Derek Campbell"
 img="https://secure.meetupstatic.com/photos/member/b/a/7/e/member_163727742.jpeg"
 desc="One of the original members of the group.
-Derek was an active elder in 2013-2015 where he helped spread the group accross the island, bring the group through Summerside and beyond. "
+Derek was an active elder in 2013-2015 where he helped spread the group across the island, bring the group through Summerside and beyond. "
 %}}

 {{% elder